DataDog/integrations-extras/gremlin-events/README.md

 View, rerun, and halt Gremlin attacks directly from Datadog!

-Pairing Gremlin with Datadog's [Events][1] is an effective way to add context failure testing context to your Datadog workflows.
+Pairing Gremlin with Datadog's [Events][1] is an effective way to add failure-testing context to your Datadog workflows.

 * Overlay attack events on top of your dashboards to pinpoint exactly how and when Gremlin is impacting your metrics.
 * Show, Rerun, and Halt Gremlin attacks from your Datadog [Event Stream][2]